tomikorzu/poke-api/README.md

 # PokeAPI

-## Tasks
+A simple app that fetches and displays Pokémon data from PokeAPI.
+Users can search for Pokémon by name or ID and view their stats, abilities, and types.
+Includes a loading animation with a rotating Pokeball for a smoother user experience.

-### Loading div
+## Features

-- Text Loading with an image of a pokeball roating with a keyframe
+### Loading Spinner
-- Estimated time: 5min
+- Displays "Loading" text with a rotating Pokeball animation using keyframes.
-- Duration:
+- Estimated time: 5 minutes

 ## How to run this code